 Hiding Spots and Safe Points

 While Alyssa is running away from an enemy she may come upon a hiding spot.
 A swirling sigil that appears when Alyssa is being chased designates these spots.
 If Alyssa can manage to reach one of these locations before an enemy can get his hands on her, then she hides until the stalker passes.
-Being in a hiding spot does not mean that Alyssa is safe.
-Sometimes killers can still find her.
+Being in a hiding spot does not mean that Alyssa is safe, however.
 While the killer is snooping around the immediate area of the hiding spot, Alyssa's Panic Meter will increase.
 If the Panic Meter fills up, then Alyssa will scream and attempt to flee, alerting the stalker to her presence.

 Safe Points will be marked by the same swirling sigil as Hiding Spots and appear at different times throughout Alyssa's story.
 When she approaches the spot, Alyssa takes action against the stalker in an in-engine cutscene.
 For example, Alyssa might swing a fiery hot poker, throw a chair, or even set the stalker on fire with nearby spilled oil.
 These events temporarily 'down' the stalker, allowing Alyssa to investigate the immediate area for further clues safely.
 When she moves on to through a new doorway, however, stalkers have been known to recover quickly and continue their pursuit.